Pritam-Das-059/Karatsuba-Multipler_GF163/README.txt

 Pritam Das
-20EC10059
+3rd Year, E&ECE, IIT KGP
 Kratsuba's Multiplier

-This Zip file contains two folders named 'Modules' and 'Testbenches' and one screenshot of the simulation result for given testcases.
+This repository contains two folders named 'Modules' and 'Testbenches' and one screenshot of the simulation result for given testcases.

 'Modules' : This folder contains all the verilog files written to implement